 Early symptoms of whooping cough

-Typical whooping cough, with nothing except choking attacks of coughing, vomiting or retching afterwards, and sometimes a whoop after a few seconds of breath-holding, usually takes about 2 weeks to develop.
+Typical whooping cough, with nothing except choking attacks of coughing, vomiting or retching afterwards, and sometimes a whoop after a few seconds of breath-holding, usually takes about 10-14 days to start to develop.

-During this first phase the symptoms are very variable from person to person.
-It can last for a couple of weeks and during that time there is nothing to indicate that it is whooping cough.
-A culture test or PCR test especially, should be positive in this phase.
-Culture tests are quite often negative but PCR is a much better test and most often done nowadays.
+The main message to note is that during this first phase the symptoms are very variable from person to person.
+Early symptoms can last for a couple of weeks and during that time there is nothing to indicate that it is whooping cough.
+A culture test (too many false negatives), or PCR test (much more accurate), should be positive in this phase.
 Read lab-test page.

-A clinical diagnosis of whooping cough can only be made with hindsight.
-It can take 2 to 4 weeks before the situation becomes clear.
+A clinical (without laboratory tests) diagnosis of whooping cough can only be made with hindsight.
+It can take 2 to 4 weeks before the diagnosis may become clear.

 Feverishness is unusual, but listlessness in the early stages seems quite common.

 Sometimes the cough is worse in the day, or only at night, or when lying down.
 It varies tremendously from person to person.

 Many people do not have catarrh symptoms in my experience, although most descriptions of whooping cough describe it.

 I believe that having a cough or cold makes people more susceptible to whooping cough.
 So people who turn out to have whooping cough have sometimes had a viral cough or cold before it.
 If that happens, the catarrh may be from the cold, not from the whooping cough.
 That makes for confusion because it will be impossible to know when the whooping cough actually started.
 It may give the impression that the early symptoms have been going on for more than 2 weeks.
 This situation happens quite a lot and makes sorting it out an almost impossible task for doctors and patients.